HGStyle/Webhosting4Free/README.md

 Its all in Python, so you need Python and PIP (the Python package installer).

-Before runing it, open a terminal and execte this command:
+Before running it, open a terminal and execte this command:

 ```bash
 python3 -m pip install Js2Py requests